 These decompositions have had a large impact in the numerical analysis of the Helmholtz equation in that they allow one to prove convergence, explicit in the frequency $k$, of so-called $hp$-finite-element methods ($hp$-FEM) applied to discretisations of the Helmholtz equation.
-Recall that the $hp$-FEM approximates solutions of PDEs by piecewise polynomials of degree $p$ on a mesh with meshwidth $h$ and obtains convergence by both decreasing $h$ and increasing $p$; this is in contrast to the $h$-FEM where $p$ is fixed and only $h$ varies.
+Recall that the $hp$-FEM approximates solutions of PDEs by piecewise polynomials of degree $p$ on a mesh with meshwidth $h$ and obtains convergence by both decreasing $h$ and increasing $p$; this is in contrast to the $h$-FEM where $p$ is fixed and only $h$ decreases.

-Indeed, these decompositions were used to prove this optimal convergence of a variety of $hp$ methods in \cite{MeSa:10}, \cite{MeSa:11}, \cite{EsMe:12}, \cite{MePaSa:13}, \cite {ZhWu:13}, \cite {ZhDu:15}, \cite {DuZh:16}, \cite {BeMe:18}.
-These results about $hp$ methods are particularly significant, since they show that, if $h$ and $p$ are chosen appropriately, the FEM solution is uniformly accurate as $k\tendi$ and the total number of degrees of freedom is proportional to $k^d$; i.e., the $hp$-FEM does not suffer from the so-called pollution effect (i.e.~the total number of degrees of freedom needing to be $\gg k^d$) that plagues the $h$-FEM \cite{BaSa:00}.
+Indeed, these decompositions were used to prove frequency-explicit convergence of a variety of $hp$ methods in \cite{MeSa:10, MeSa:11,EsMe:12,MePaSa:13, ZhWu:13, ZhDu:15, DuZh:16, BeMe:18}.
+These results about $hp$ methods are particularly significant, since they show that, if $h$ and $p$ are chosen appropriately, the FEM solution is uniformly accurate as $k\tendi$ with the total number of degrees of freedom proportional to $k^d$; i.e., the $hp$-FEM does not suffer from the so-called pollution effect (i.e.~the total number of degrees of freedom needing to be $\gg k^d$) which plagues the $h$-FEM \cite{BaSa:00}.

 These decompositions were also used to prove sharp results about the convergence of $h$ methods with large but fixed $p$ \cite{EsMe:14}, \cite {DuWu:15}, \cite{LaSpWu:19}.
-Furthermore, analogous decompositions and analogous convergence results were obtained for $hp$ boundary element methods \cite{Me:12}, \cite{LoMe:11}, $hp$ methods on Helmholtz problems with arbitrarily-small dissipation \cite{MeSaTo:20} and $hp$ methods applied to formulations of the time-harmonic Maxwell equations \cite{MeSa:20}, \cite{NiTo:20}.
-This work has also motivated attempts to provide simpler decompositions valid for variable-coefficient problems \cite{ChNi:20}.
+Furthermore, analogous decompositions and analogous convergence results were obtained for $hp$-boundary-element methods \cite{Me:12}, \cite{LoMe:11}, $hp$ methods applied to Helmholtz problems with arbitrarily-small dissipation \cite{MeSaTo:20} and $hp$ methods applied to formulations of the time-harmonic Maxwell equations \cite{MeSa:20}, \cite{NiTo:20}.
+This work has also motivated attempts to provide simpler decompositions valid for a variety of variable-coefficient problems \cite{ChNi:20}.